johnmck95/KettlePal/backend/README.md

 TablePlus connects with the PostgreSQL via the `KettlePal` conection.
 You can then hit Cmmd + K to connect to the `johnmckinnon` DB.
 In the future, you may want to make your own DB connection.

+# GraphQL

+## Run the GraphQL Serer

+`cd` to `kettlepal/backend/graphql-server`, then run `npm start` You can now open `http://localhost:4000/` in the browser to usew Apollo Server to test your GQL layer.

+NOTE: The server does _not_ hot reload.
+I think "codemon" is a tool that can do this?